jakubpulaczewski/pipeline-flow/docs/index.rst

-.. pipeline-orchestrator documentation master file, created by sphinx-quickstart on Mon Jan 27 18:21:23 2025.
+.. pipeline-flow documentation master file, created by sphinx-quickstart on Mon Jan 27 18:21:23 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pipeline-orchestrator documentation!
+Welcome to pipeline-flow documentation!
 ================================================